-1.4 Purpose of this Policy
+1.5 Purpose of this Policy

-This policy statement sets out Te Rūnanga expectations and perspectives on hazardous substances and new organisms.
-The statement provides policy guidance to;
+This policy sets out Te Rūnanga expectations and perspectives on hazardous substances and new organisms.
+The policy provides guidance to;

 - a) Understand issues of importance to Ngāi Tahu; - b) Identify and assess effects (risks and benefits), from a Ngāi Tahu perspective; - c) Identify options to avoid or minimise adverse effects on Ngāi Tahu values; - d) Identify outcomes important to Ngāi Tahu (e.g. environmental, cultural, health and wellbeing, economic).